 4. Put The Coffee Down!

 It’s something of a habit for many people to have coffee both in the morning and after work for that second wave of energy.
 However, drinking caffeinated beverages late in the day does not help with sleep.
 The caffeine can run through your body for several hours, even if it doesn’t feel like it sometimes.
 It’s still doing its job, and as your mind fights for rest, the body is awake and alert.
 So instead of caffeine, think of using something like CBD capsules that can put your body and mind at ease, and actually act as an aid for better, more restful sleep.

-So, next time you want an after-work coffee or energy drink, think twice.
+And the next time you want an after-work coffee or energy drink, think twice.
 It won’t help you sleep better, and the energy you’ll get from a good night’s sleep will far outweigh the artificial kind of energy that you get from caffeine.

 5. Read Before Bed